dethebera/100-days-of-Data-Science/README.md

 3. Python Basics with Kaggle - [LINK](https://www.kaggle.com/learn/python) - 4 Hours.<br>
 This link is from Kaggle.
 If you know any other languages like C / C++ / Java then python shouldn't be hard to get started with.
 The above link will take almost 4 hours to get complete even if you are a beginner in python.

-For the ones who have are well versed in python, I would suggest you take the only python with Kaggle that should refresh everything.
+For the ones who have are well versed in python, I would suggest you take [Python with Kaggle](https://www.kaggle.com/learn/python) that should refresh everything.

 <br>